gouskova/oecalc/README.md

 and it will print out a nice O/E table for you right in terminal.
 The filepath, segments, and local/nonlocal arguments are obligatory.
 "Local/nonlocal" determines whether you get calculations for adjacent segments--if "local"--(e.g., "apta" would be counted for "p t" co-occurrences, but "pata" would not) or for non-adjacent ones if "nonlocal" (i.e., both "apta" and "pata" would be counted, since the "p" and "t" would be present on a P-T projection).

+The filepath and segments arguments should be given first and second.

+You can also add a "raw" argument, optionally, if you want to see the raw counts for observed and the exact numbers for expected. "local" and "raw" can be given in any order.

 Comments?
 Suggestions?
 Complaints?
 Write to your Congressional Representative.